schuullzz/PT-Assignment4/ReadMe.md

 The main, scanner, parser, and generator has been tested on CentOS v7 with gcc v4.8.5 and ./VirtMach.

+This project will not compile on later versions of gcc.

 Using Makefile.

 ```